 In light of Transgender Awareness Week (November 13-19), we want to bring people together and remember that respecting our differences make us stronger.
 People can be different in so many ways.
 For example, the way they look, their backgrounds, religions, and their sexual orientation, just to name a few.
 No matter how different we are, we all are part of something bigger than us.
 We must cherish and respect that.

 As a society, we still need to work towards accepting diversity.
 This is why we want to bring attention to the challenges faced by people in the LGBTQ+ community.
 People who are from the LGBTQ+ community may identify as lesbian, gay, bisexual, transgender, and queer/questioning.
 People who identify as LGBTQ+ can and have had healthy pregnancies and babies.
-Some, however, may face challenges that can affect their pregnancies.
+Some, however, may face challenges that can affect their health and pregnancies.

 When we talk about pregnancy, we often only focus on pregnant women.
 But not all pregnant people identify as women.
 For example, some people may identify as male, even though they were born female.
 For others, their gender is neither male nor female; instead, they consider themselves as non-binary.
 A non-binary person is someone who doesn’t identify as male or female.
 These are examples of how people identify themselves, also called gender identification.
-In summary, not everyone who can get pregnant identifies as a woman.

 Barriers to care